-a) The Board shall be composed of at least five (5), but not more than fifteen (15), members who are elected by stockholders.
-At least three (3) of whom shall be Independent Directors or such number as to constitute one-third of the members of the Board, whichever is higher.27

-- b) Non-executive directors, who shall include independent directors, shall comprise at least majority of the board of directors to promote the independent oversight of management by the board of directors.28 - c) The Board should have an appropriate mix of Non-Executive and Executive Directors who possess the necessary qualifications to effectively participate in the deliberations of the Board.29 - d) The Board should be composed of directors with collective working knowledge, experience or expertise that is relevant to the industry/sector that the company is in.
-The Board should always ensure that it has an appropriate mix of competence and expertise and that its members remain qualified for their positions individually and collectively, to enable it to fulfill its roles and responsibilities and to respond to the needs of the organization based on evolving business environment and strategic direction.30 - e) The Board shall promote diversity in its membership and shall not disqualify a nominee/member on the basis of gender, race, age, religion, or political affiliation.31 - f) Majority of the members of the Board of Directors shall be residents of the Philippines.32 - g) The Directors elected in the annual meeting of the stockholders shall serve a one-year term and until their successors are elected and qualified.
-Any vacancy in the Board occurring for any reason other than by removal of a Director by the stockholders or by the expiration of term may be filled by the vote of at least a majority of the remaining Directors, if still constituting a quorum.
-A Director so elected to fill a vacancy shall serve only for the unexpired term of his predecessor of office. - h) While the Bank acknowledges the Stockholders' ultimate right to elect the directors that will best serve their interests, a director who ascertains that he/she is no longer fit to perform his/her functions shall refuse nomination, if not yet elected, or may opt to retire, if already elected.33 iii.
-Qualifications of a Director34 a) Minimum qualifications
+- a) The Board shall be composed of at least five (5), but not more than fifteen (15), members who are elected by stockholders.
+At least three (3) of whom shall be Independent Directors or such number as to constitute one-third of the members of the Board, whichever is higher.28 - b) Non-executive directors, who shall include independent directors, shall comprise at least majority of the board of directors to promote the independent oversight of management by the board of directors.29 - c) The Board should have an appropriate mix of Non-Executive and Executive Directors who possess the necessary qualifications to effectively participate in the deliberations of the Board.30 - d) The Board should be composed of directors with collective working knowledge, experience or expertise that is relevant to the industry/sector that the company is in.
+The Board should always ensure that it has an appropriate mix of competence and expertise and that its members remain qualified for their positions individually and collectively, to enable it to fulfill its roles and responsibilities and to respond to the needs of the organization based on evolving business environment and strategic direction.31 - e) The Board shall promote diversity in its membership and shall not disqualify a nominee/member on the basis of gender, race, age, religion, or political affiliation.32 - f) Majority of the members of the Board of Directors shall be residents of the Philippines.33 - g) The Directors elected in the annual meeting of the stockholders shall serve a one-year term and until their successors are elected and qualified.
+Any vacancy occurring in the board of directors or trustees other than by removal or by expiration of term may be filled by the vote of at least a majority of the remaining directors or trustees, if still constituting a quorum; otherwise, said vacancies must be filled by the stockholders or members in a regular or special meeting called for that purpose.